Enabling Fast Differentially Private SGD via Just-in-Time Compilation and Vectorization: Description of Approaches

 \subsection{Libraries Enabling DPSGD}

 \paragraph{JAX~\cite{FrostigJL18, BradburyFHJLMW18}.} JAX is a recently introduced framework for machine learning, defined by its automatic differentiation capabilities and JIT compilation via the XLA compiler \cite{XLA}.
-Programs written in pure Python and JAX's NumPy~\cite{harris2020array} API can be translated to an intermediate language (XLA-HLO) to generate custom kernels, enabling optimizations such as kernel-fusions, buffer reuse, improved memory layout, and more.
+Programs written in pure Python and JAX's NumPy~\cite{harris2020array} API can be translated to an intermediate language (XLA-HLO) to be JIT compiled, i.e., to generate custom assembly instructions for the hardware.
+This enables optimizations such as kernel-fusions, buffer reuse, improved memory layout, and more.
 Additionally, one of the core functions present in JAX is \vmap, a vectorized map, which enables easy-to-write and efficient batch level parallelism that is fundamental to DPSGD.
 As we will demonstrate, these enable the fastest approach for DPSGD that we are aware of.

-\paragraph{\ctfp.} Vectorization and XLA-driven JIT compilation is also available in TensorFlow 2~\cite{AbadiBCCDDDGIIKLMMMSTVWWYZ16}, which we leverage in our implementation, \ctfp.
+\paragraph{\ctfp.} Vectorization and XLA-driven JIT compilation is also available in TensorFlow 2~\cite{tensorflow2015}, which we leverage in our implementation, \ctfp.
 With these primitives, we achieve performance comparable to JAX and surpassing existing DPSGD implementations in TensorFlow.
 We augment TensorFlow Privacy to better utilize \texttt{tf.vectorized\_map} and follow TensorFlow 2 best practices while retaining the existing functionality.

 \paragraph{Chain-Rule-Based Per-Example Gradients~\cite{Goodfellow15, RochetteMT19}.} This suite of techniques is implemented on top of PyTorch~\cite{pytorchNEURIPS2019}.
 They support efficient GPU-accelerated per-example gradients for fully-connected layers via~\cite{Goodfellow15}, as well as convolutional layers via~\cite{RochetteMT19}, which we describe in the detail in the following paragraphs.